Aabie/Aabie/README.md

 ### 🚀 About Me

-- 🔭 I’m currently building **AI agent workflows** with **n8n, LangChain, Groq, and Salesforce**.
+- 🔭 I’m currently building **AI Agents** using a few LLMs with **LangChain, LangGraph, and n8n**.
-- 🌱 Exploring **FastAPI, MongoDB, and RAG** for advanced classification tasks.
+- 🌱 Exploring **FastAPI, Supabase, and RAG** for advanced classification tasks.
-- 💡 Crafting full-stack applications with **Next.js, Tailwind CSS, and DaisyUI**.
+- 💡 Crafting Data Science & AI Solution using python
-- 👨‍🏫 Mentoring students to achieve their dreams of studying abroad.
+- 💼 I’m available for freelance work, offering AI solutions from consultation to project implementation.
 - ⚡ Fun fact: I love building tools that work **fast** and **smart**.

 ---